Improving sampling by modifying the effective diffusion: Normalization constant of the diffusion

 \section{Normalization constant of the diffusion}

-Let us first recall that the computation of the normalization constant of the diffusion is only for results to be comparable when performing numerical experiments.
+Let us first recall that the computation of the normalization constant of the diffusion is essentially needed to obtain similar optimal time steps (when $\alpha$ is modified) for the presentation of our results.
 In practice, this normalization constant simply rescales the time step~$\Delta t$.
-However, when performing simulations where the free energy is learned on the fly, computing this normalization constant is useful in order to prevent unstable dynamics due to large values of the diffusion.
+In addition, when performing simulations where the free energy is learned on the fly, computing this normalization constant is useful in order to prevent unstable dynamics due to large values of the diffusion.

 We use the~$L^{p}$ normalization constraint~\eqref{eq:constraint_lp_norm} with~$p=1$ to compute the scalar~$\kappa_\alpha$ in~\eqref{eq:optimal_diffusion_class}.
 The main motivation to use the~$L^{p}$ constraint is that, for the class of diffusions~\eqref{eq:optimal_diffusion_class}, it can be rewritten as an integral over the latent space, so that its computation is numerically tractable.
-The choice~$p=1$ is motivated by the fact that it does not require to estimate an additional conditional expectation.
+The choice~$p=1$ is motivated by the fact that the integral corresponds in this case to the average mean square displacement over a time step for the Brownian part of the dynamics.
+Moreover, it does not require to estimate an additional conditional expectation, see~\eqref{eq:conditioning_formula_normalizing_constant} below.